-Comprehensive Exams
+Qualifying Exams

-The Qualifying Exams are typically taken during the spring of the fourth year and are to be completed by end of the fourth year.
+Qualifying Exams are administered every year in the third and fourth weeks of October and March and are to be completed by the end of the fourth year.
 (Students are not allowed to substitute research papers in place of exams.)
 The Qualifying Exams will be four in number: